davaya/jadn-pypkg/distribution/README.rst

 and facilitating protocol internationalization.
 A JADN specification consists of two parts: an Information Model (abstract schema) that is independent of data format, and serialization rules that define how to represent information using a specific data format.
-A single JADN schema defines protocol data in multiple formats including XML and JSON, plus a CBOR format that is actually *concise*.
-Serialization rules can be developed for additional data formats, allowing any JADN specification to use them.
+A single JADN schema defines protocol data in multiple formats including XML, JSON, and an actually-concise CBOR format.
+Additional data formats can be defined and applied to any JADN schema.

 The software in this package is organized by function: